(c) NetKnights GmbH 2025, https://netknights.it

 verify = request.all_data.get("verify")

-# In case we are in a 2nd step verification, we must early exit
+# In case we are in the 2nd step of verification or 2step-enrollment, we must exit early

 return response